What Explains Gender Gap in Unpaid Household and Care Work in India?: Results

-\includepdf[page={1,2,3}]{Table_4.pdf} We have incorporated both age and age-square as explanatory variables in our regression models to account for the non-linear relationship between age and the amount of time spent in unpaid household work.
+We have incorporated both age and age-square as explanatory variables in our regression models to account for the non-linear relationship between age and the amount of time spent in unpaid household work.
 The coefficients of age and age-square show that for both women and men, the amount of time devoted in unpaid work varies with age in an inverted U-shaped pattern.
 Women spend the maximum amount of time on unpaid household work when they reach 40 years of age, and the corresponding age for men is 50 years.
-After controlling for other compounding factors, women in three-generation households spend 24 minutes less on unpaid household work when compared to women in the reference category, that is, the one-generation households.
-Possibly, this can be attributed to sharing of unpaid household work by women in three-generation households.
+We have categorised all households into four different groups: single generation household, two-generation household, three-generation household, and others based on age of individual's within households (see Table 2).
+After controlling for other factors, women in three-generation households spend 24 minutes less on unpaid household work when compared to women in the reference category, that is, the one-generation households.
+This can be possibly attributed to sharing of unpaid household work by women in three-generation households.
 On the contrary, women in three-generation households spend 40 minutes more on unpaid care than women in one-generation households.
-This may be attributed to additional members needing care in multiple generation households.
+This may be owing to additional members needing care in multiple generation households.

-In general, increasing the number of children in a household increases the time devoted to household members' unpaid care work \citep{gershuny2014household, irani2020getting}.
-We categorise children by their age group as the amount of care needed varies with age and younger children may require more care from their parents than older children.
-As expected, one additional child in the age group 0-5 years in the household increased women's unpaid care work by 39 minutes.
-The corresponding increase for males is merely 10 minutes.
-It clearly shows that, women bear the increased burden of care work due to additional children in the household.

-Presence of an additional female in the age group, 15-59 in the household, reduces women's time devoted to unpaid household and care work, for instance, the time spent on household work falls by 42 minutes.
-Thus, extra females within the household point to collaborative behaviour among adult women who often share unpaid household work.
-On the contrary, with an additional male (in the age group 15-59) in the household, women's unpaid household and care work increases slightly by five minutes.
-With the additional adult members' presence in the household, the time spent by men in unpaid household work reduces marginally.
-The presence of extra elderly females shows a negative and significant association with women's time spent in household work in a day.